About

 Spitfire Translations is Deborah Wassertzug.
 Deborah translates into English from Spanish, Italian, and French.
-She’s a writer, and spent over twenty years working as a research librarian.
+She’s a writer, and has been a research librarian for over thirty years.
 She is based in the Washington, D.C. area.

 Since 2014, Deborah has translated a wide range of content — interviews from factory floors detailing the production of high-performance automobiles, and interviews from sweltering artisanal kitchens; essays on critically-acclaimed films; literature, ranging in genre from children’s literature to thrillers to romance to experimental dystopian tales; reports from the world’s foremost perfumers; and websites for nonprofits.
 Bringing texts to new life in English is a great satisfaction to her, and each project expands her understanding of the world.